 The ability to test and iterate quickly has allowed us to determine the most appropriate and effective channels to focus on.
 In this class, I will share my experience implementing lean start-up tactics at TaskRabbit as well as discuss case studies from across the industry.

 San Francisco, CA

 7:00 pm - 8:30 pm PDTAdd to Cal

-Jamie is TaskRabbit’s director of marketing, overseeing brand strategy and development.
-Before joining TaskRabbit, Jamie was in charge of marketing for Humedica, a venture-backed healthcare data analytics company.
+Jamie manages TaskRabbit's marketing organization, including brand strategy and development, customer acquisition, PR, online marketing, social media, design, and content.
+Before joining TaskRabbit, Jamie was responsible for marketing at Humedica, a venture-backed healthcare data analytics company.

 Prior to Humedica, Jamie worked at Johnson & Johnson in several different roles, including Business Development, Strategic Planning, Marketing and Sales.
-During her six years with the company, she received “Infinity Cup” honors for her outstanding sales performance and was awarded The Standards of Leadership Award twice for her business development work.
 Jamie received her MBA from Harvard and her undergraduate degree from the University of Pennsylvania.